flowersteam/lamorel/README.md

 lm_server.generate(contexts=["This is an examples prompt, continue it with"]) lm_server.score(contexts=["This is an examples prompt, continue it with"], candidates=["a sentence", "another sentence"])
 ```
-2. Provides a method to compute the probability of token sequences (e.g. action commands) given a prompt along with optimization (e.g. prompt is encoded only once when using Encode-Decoder architectures)
+2. Provides a method to compute the probability of token sequences (e.g. action commands) given a prompt
-3. Is made for scaling up your experiments by deploying multiple instances of the LLM and dispatching the computation through a simple configuration file
+3. Is made for scaling up your experiments by deploying multiple instances of the LLM and dispatching the computation thanks to a simple configuration file
 ```yaml
   distributed_setup_args:
     n_rl_processes: 1